benclapp/time_of_use_exporter/README.md

     start: '7:00'
     # end of the window
     end: '9:00'
+    # Map of labels that will be present within this time window
+    # These will override the default labels with a matching name
+    labels:
+      rate: Peak
   - value: 0.19
     start: '9:00'
     end: '17:00'
+    labels:
+      rate: Day
   - value: 0.2423
     start: '17:00'
     end: '21:00'
+    labels:
+      rate: Peak

 ```